luizbgomide/sovereign/classes.md

 ## Class Ability: Veteran’s Luck

-Once per scene, as an Instant action, the Warrior may turn a missed attack they have made into a hit.
+Once per turn, as an Instant action, the Warrior may turn a missed attack they have made into a hit.
 Alternately, they may turn a successful attack against them into a miss, also as an Instant action.
 This ability is particularly lethal when used with the Make a Snap Attack action against weaker monsters, ordinary human warriors, and spell casters.

 Partial Warriors **do not** get this ability.